Where can I go to talk to a counselor?

 If you would prefer to see a counselor in the local community rather than at Student Counseling Services, we still recommend that you start with an initial appointment with SCS.
 Their staff is the most knowledgeable about therapists in the area, and they will be able to help refer you.

-To learn more about mental health providers in the local area, please see SCS’s Community Therapy Referral Guide.
+To learn more about mental health providers in the local area, please see SCS’s Tips for Scheduling an Appointment with a Community Provider and the Community Therapy Referral Guide.